5 Code Refactoring Techniques to Improve Your Code

 Introduction

 Writing code is fun, and we enjoy it a lot—until an error pops up from nowhere, taking valuable time to resolve.
 Sometimes, errors aren’t immediately visible because the code seems to run as expected, but these hidden issues can cause serious problems in production.
-Performance bottlenecks and accessibility issues can degrade user experience.
+Performance bottlenecks, mobile breaking, and accessibility issues can degrade user experience.

 Code refactoring involves making improvements to existing code without changing its external behavior.
 It’s an essential part of the software development process that enhances code readability, maintainability, scalability, and performance.
 Refactoring also increases developer productivity by reducing technical debt and simplifying future modifications.